Cap-go/capacitor-bluetooth-low-energy/README.md

 </array>
 ```

-## Android Setup
+## Android

+Works out of the box.
 The plugin automatically adds the required permissions to your `AndroidManifest.xml`.
-However, you may need to request runtime permissions before using BLE features:
+For Android 12+, you may need to request runtime permissions before using BLE features:

 ```typescript
 await BluetoothLowEnergy.requestPermissions();
 ```

+## Web

+Works in Chrome and Chromium-based browsers using the Web Bluetooth API.
+Note that Web Bluetooth requires HTTPS and user interaction to scan for devices.

 ## API